nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 subject using their prefixes.
 Both parameters are optional, but at least one of them must be specified for the `find` command to work properly.

+`NameContainsKeywordsPredicate` is a class which takes a list of strings as input, and is used to test whether the input matches any of the names inside the tutee list.

+`SubjectContainsKeywordsPredicate` is a class which takes a list of string as input, and is used to test whether the input matches any of the subjects inside the tutee list.

+As for `NameSubjectPredicate`, it takes in two parameters `NameContainsKeywordsPredicate` and `SubjectContainsKeywordsPredicate` as to accommodate for both input of fields n/ and sb/.

+However, since the method `updateFilteredPersonList` can only take one parameter, the merging of both `NameContainsKeywordsPredicate` and `SubjectContainsKeywordsPredicate` into `NameSubjectPredicate` is the implementation we decided to go with.

 `FindCommand` takes in the following fields:
 * **Name (Optional field)**: String composed of character between A-Z and a-z.
 * **Subject (Optional field)**: String without restriction in characters.